Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 The downside of fame

 GamesBeat: There’s the downside of fame, which is you got to where you wanted to go, but then it’s not all you thought it would be.
-We’ve seen a lot of streamers talk about mental health challenges or having to deal with bad behavior among the fans.
+We’ve seen a lot of streamers talk about mental health challenges or having to deal with bad behavior among fans.
 It feels like that’s one of Twitch’s major challenges right now, how to solve for this kind of problem.
 Especially during the pandemic.
 How do you enable these people to be successful without running into these problems?

 Graham: Speaking to the pandemic, on the one hand, you’re absolutely right.
-Twitch facilitates meaningful connections, and the pandemic–you’ve seen the numbers behind the growth during the pandemic.
+Twitch facilitates meaningful connections, and the pandemic — you’ve seen the numbers behind the growth during the pandemic.
 A lot of people did turn to more interactive content like Twitch in order to fill in some of the gaps that they were having socially.
 Not being able to meet with their friends or quarantining, or maybe a different way to meet up with their friends.
 That’s certainly its own thing.

 As far as the challenges of being a content creator, I look at the last 10 years of Twitch.
-There’s no doubt–you mentioned it already.
+There’s no doubt — you mentioned it already.
 This is a new industry.
 It’s opening up new opportunities.
 We’re learning new things each and every year, things that will help the future content creators be better content creators, and potentially find more success faster.
 But there’s no doubt that we take the mental wellness of our creators very seriously.
 We’re always trying to figure out ways that we can help our creators, whether that’s through the building of their communities, or through tools that can help them engage with their community, and not always feel like they necessarily need to be live all the time.

 I also think that these aren’t necessarily challenges where we’re going to find one tool that will just solve everything.
 By continuously talking to the creators and the creators talking to their own communities about some of the challenges of being a content creator, it gives us the opportunity to be able to figure out ways to help and support the creators in more ways than we’ve been able to in the past.